Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Oh, yeah.

-You know, Dave and I can come up with that
+You know, Dave and I can come up with that.

 All right, great.

-You go one for one.
+names.
+And you go one for one?

 Sure.